-“I like the way ginger can balance the sweetness of fruits,” Slattery says.
-“And the flavor is great with savory dishes, such as lentils.”
+Ginger can balance the sweetness of fruits and the flavor is great with savory dishes, such as lentils.

 Pickled ginger, the delicate slices often served with sushi, is another option.
-Slattery notes that the sweet-tart-spicy condiment provides the healthy components of ginger together with the probiotic benefit of pickles.
-And, she adds, compared to other pickled items, pickled ginger is not as high in sodium.
+The sweet-tart-spicy condiment provides the healthy components of ginger together with the probiotic benefit of pickles.
+And, compared to other pickled items, pickled ginger is not as high in sodium.

 Ginger Side Effects